hawaiifw/hawaii-framework/CONTRIBUTING.md

 ## Code Style

-All Java code should use the Hawaii Framework Code Style which is based on the [Google Java Style][] with the main exception that we use +4 spaces for block indentation instead of +2.
+All Java code should use the Hawaii Framework Code Style which is based on the [Google Java Style][] with the most important exception that we use +4 spaces for block indentation instead of +2.
-This [README][Hawaii Framework Java Style code formatter README] contains a full list of adjustments made.

 Eclipse users should simply import the Eclipse [Hawaii Framework Java Style code formatter][].
 IntelliJ IDEA users should first install the [Eclipse Code Formatter plugin][] to import the same Eclipse code formatter file.

+This [README][Hawaii Framework Java Style code formatter README] contains a full list of adjustments made to the code formatter.

 ### Apache License Header